 - Bais HaBaal Shem Tov, Jerusalem, Israel; one-man standing exhibition of paintings.
 2009

 - Prima Palace Hotel, Jerusalem, Israel; one-man standing exhibition of paintings.
 2009

 - Hechal Shlomo , Jerusalem, Israel; one-man standing exhibition.
 2010-11

 - Old City Jewish Art Center, Philadelphia, USA. exhibited paintings in show: “A Fusion of Judaism and Art”.
 2011

-Hechal Shlomo Museum, Jerusalem, Israel.
-Exhibited three paintings in the exhibit: “Inspired by the Other” from September 2014 for a year.
+- Hechal Shlomo (Wolfson) Museum, Jerusalem, Israel.
+Exhibited three oil paintings in the exhibit: “Inspired by the Other” September 2014.
+Paintings remained in permanent exhibit until November 2017.

-Tree of Life Gallery, Safed, Israel. standing exhibit of 8 oil paintings and over 150 gyclee prints.
-From September 2014
+- Tree of Life Gallery, Safed, Israel.
+8 exhibiting oil paintings and over 150 gyclee prints on paper.
+From September 2014 to July 2016.

 - The Creative Soul Gallery, 386 Kingston Ave.
 Brooklyn, NY.
 “Living Letters: A Solo Art Show by David Baruch Wolk.
 November 17-December 1, 2014.